Insurance Coverage Issues for Lawyers in the Era of Generative AI

 For Bar licensees seeking to explore these tools in a structured and reliable way, the video also highlights the LexisAI resource page in the Practice Portal, available at no cost.
 This curated environment offers guided access to trusted research support, helping practitioners incorporate generative AI into their workflows without compromising quality or compliance.
 (As a Bar licensee, you also have the benefit of receiving a 15% discount when purchasing LexisAI.)

 As Borden and Carrington emphasize, generative AI is not about changing what it means to practice law; it is about changing how legal work gets done.
-For seasoned attorneys, emerging practitioners, and even clients navigating their own documents, these tools can illuminate pathways through legal complexity — provided they are used thoughtfully, ethically, and always under the steady hand of human expertise.
+For seasoned attorneys, emerging practitioners, and even clients navigating their own documents, these tools can illuminate pathways through legal complexity — provided they are used thoughtfully, ethically, and always under the steady hand of human expertis14

 *AI assisted with the writing of this blog.